vsanin42/minishell/README.md

 - sc error message shows cd and then cd again nstead of the non-existing folder
 - check if there is actual cmd->cmd in cmd
 - before evey exit free token list, cmd list, error message, mini->env
+- add input and output redirection when calling just one builtin

 - signal handling mini inside mini
 ## test cases
 echo -nnnnnnnnnnnnnn hello